casdoor/casdoor-website/docs/integration/ruby/gitlab.md

     ```

 3. Reboot your GitLab server.
-4. Each registered user can open **`GITLAB_HOSTNAME`/-/profile/account**, connect the casdoor account.
+4. Each registered user can open **`GITLAB_HOSTNAME`/-/profile/account** and connect the Casdoor account.
     ![GitLab connect](/img/integration/ruby/gitlab/gitlab_connect.png)
 5. Finish.
-    Now, you can login your own GitLab by casdoor.
+    Now, you can log in to your own GitLab using Casdoor.
     ![GitLab login](/img/integration/ruby/gitlab/gitlab_login.png)